-Video Series; Basic Ground Work with Ellen Terray Part 1
+Video Series; Horse and Rider Basic Groundwork with Ellen Terray – Part 1

-Part 1 of the Ellen Terray ground work series with Everything Horse includes; leading in hand, circles, way of going and bending.
+Part 1 of the Ellen Terray horse and rider groundwork series with Everything Horse includes; leading in hand, circles, way of going and bending.

 Ellen Terray is a professional trainer from Malmesbury in Wiltshire.
 She specialises in producing horses of all ages and abilities for dressage and eventing and uses a system that combines her classical training with aspects of natural horsemanship to produce well mannered, happy athletes.

 More information about Ellen can be found here: https://ellenterray.

 Horse: The horse used in the video is named Darcy.
 He is owned by, Nikki Hand, and list 2 judge, Tessa Thorned.

 In this video, we start with some basic groundwork that is very useful to do before you ride and will give you some fun training to do together.
 Our horse for this video is Pauli, an event horse.
 Pauli is used to doing these exercises so remember to build up very gradually with your own horse.

 Exercise 1.
 Start by leading your horse in hand: